 A riverine wetland consists of the riverine channel and its active floodplain, plus any portions of the adjacent riparian areas that are likely to be strongly linked to the channel and immediate floodplain through bank stabilization and allochthonous organic material (productivity) inputs.
-An active floodplain is defined as the relatively level area that is periodically flooded, as evidenced by deposits of fine sediment, wrack lines, vertical zonation of plant communities, etc. The water level that corresponds to incipient flooding can vary depending on flow regulation and whether the channel is in equilibrium with water supplies and sediment supplies.
-Under equilibrium conditions, the usual high water contour that marks the inboard margin of the floodplain (i.e., the margin nearest the thalweg of the channel) corresponds to the height of bankfull flow, which has a recurrence interval of about 1.5 to 2.0 years under mesic climate conditions.
+An active floodplain is defined as the relatively level area that is periodically flooded, as evidenced by deposits of fine sediment, wrack lines, vertical zonation of plant communities, etc. The water level that corresponds to incipient flooding can vary depending on flow regulation and whether the channel is in equilibrium with water and sediment supplies.
+Under equilibrium conditions, the usual high water contour that marks the inboard margin of the floodplain (i.e., the margin nearest the center of the channel) corresponds to the height of bankfull flow, which typically has a recurrence interval of about 1.5 to 2.0 years under mesic climate conditions (see Special Notes below for a definition of bankfull).
 The active floodplain can include broad areas of vegetated and non-vegetated bars and low benches among the distributaries of deltas and braided channel systems.
-The active floodplain does not include terraces that are geomorphologically disconnected from channel-forming processes, although riparian areas along terrace margins may be included as part of the floodplain.
+The active floodplain does not include terraces that are geomorphically disconnected from channel-forming processes, although riparian areas along sloping terrace margins may be included as part of the AA since they can affect the floodplain by contributing material and providing shading.
 Vegetated wetlands can develop along the channel bottoms of intermittent and ephemeral streams during the dry season.
 Dry season assessment in these systems therefore includes the channel beds.
 However, the channel bed is excluded from the assessment when it contains non-wadeable flow.
 To help standardize the assessment of riverine wetlands, the assessments should be restricted to the dry season.
+Based on the proposed California state wetland definition, vegetated and non-vegetated wetlands can develop within riverine channels and their associated riparian areas.
+Unless otherwise determined, CRAM assumes that all riverine channels satisfy the proposed state wetland definition.

-There may be a limit to the applicability of this module in low order (i.e., headwater) streams in very arid environments and in desert streams that tend not to support species-rich plant communities with complex horizontal and vertical structure.
+There may be a limit to the applicability of this module in low order (i.e., headwater) streams, in very arid environments, and in desert streams that tend not to support species-rich plant communities with complex horizontal and vertical structure.
 CRAM may be systematically biased against such naturally simple riverine systems.
-In addition, this module is not intended to apply to rivers with extremely broad floodplains, such as those which occur where large rivers occupy valleys with very low channel slopes, or near coastal embayments or the ocean, unless the extent of the floodplain included in the Assessment Area is limited to an area less than about two times bankfull width on each side of the channel.
+In addition, this module has limited application in river reaches with extremely broad floodplains, such as those which occur where large rivers occupy valleys with very low channel slopes, or near coastal embayments or the ocean, unless the extent of the floodplain included in the Assessment Area is limited to an area less than about two times bankfull width on each side of the channel (see below).
+There is ongoing research and development of CRAM modules for both arid streams and large rivers, which will be made available as they are completed.
+In the interim, caution should be used when interpreting results from these types of streams.